matburnham/gr-meteor/docs/README.md

 ## Acknowledgements

-This module is derive from https://github.com/infostellarinc/starcoder, which itself is derived from https://github.com/artlav/meteor_decoder (see https://www.rtl-sdr.com/new-gnu-radio-block-for-decoding-meteor-m2-images/).
+This module is derived from https://github.com/infostellarinc/starcoder, which itself is derived from https://github.com/artlav/meteor_decoder (see https://www.rtl-sdr.com/new-gnu-radio-block-for-decoding-meteor-m2-images/).